 Convenience store

-Heavy parts are mounted using robotic arms, including a panoramic roof.
+Robotic arms are used to assemble heavy components, including a panoramic roof.
 Nowhere along the line do employees have to lift or bend heavily.
-Everything is aimed at making it possible to work at a leisurely pace with ordinary actions.
-The only part that is placed in the cars fully automatically is the dashboard, or the 'cockpit' as the Germans call it.
-Elsewhere in the factory it is assembled manually and here on the line a robotic arm with sensors places the part with full accuracy.
+Everything is aimed at working at a leisurely pace with ordinary actions.
+The only part that is placed in the cars fully automatically is the dashboard, or the ‘cockpit’ as the Germans call it.
+Elsewhere in the factory it is assembled manually and here on the line a robotic arm with sensors places the part in full precision.
 Impressive.
-At the 'supermarket', a kind of large parts warehouse, the tour guide tells us that all the cars we see here have been paid for and that it takes 6 to 8 weeks to deliver a car after ordering.
-"With a complicated process of ordering parts, we ensure that everything is on the production line at the right time."
+At the ‘supermarket,’ a kind of large parts warehouse, the tour guide explains that all the cars we see here are paid for and that after ordering it takes 6 to 8 weeks to deliver a car. ’’With a complicated process of ordering parts, we make sure everything is along the production line at the right time.''

 The chassis, engine with exhausts and wheels are mounted on another production line.
 With the hybrid models it is easy to see where the battery pack is.
 When the body is completely dressed, a robot lift takes it to the first floor.
 Over the heads of employees and visitors, the carriages slowly glide past, until they meet their chassis and are placed on top of it.